michaelhalim168/GiftFinder/README.md

 ### Project Motivation

 For many people, including myself, finding the perfect gift for someone is a challenging and stressful experience.
 Fortunately we live in the digital age, where more and more people are sharing information about themselves in social media.
-I started to wonder: can we streamline the gift giving process by predicting what a user might like based on their social media profile?
+I started to wonder: can we streamline the gift giving process by identifying what gift topics someone might like based on their social media profile, and from that recommend the perfect gift?
+This led me to develop an app called GiftFinder.